alex-snell/researchAPI/README.md

 # Profession Prompt API

 A Flask API that sends profession-based prompts to LM Studio and extracts the first pronoun from responses.
+Working with a local AI model through LM Studio

 ## Features